Amy Grant, 65, Says Even in Hard Times, Our Small Choices Still Matter

 “Awful things are happening and then you go look in the midst of the awfulness, still every day, every one of us has a myriad of ways that we can use our time, energy, our resources,” Grant said.
 “Every one of us has so much more power and influence to make the world a different place because of the 100 choices we make in a day.”

+And she’s right!
 You still go to work.
 You still stand in the checkout line.
 You still pass neighbors on your morning walk and chat with the woman behind you at the pharmacy.
-Those moments may feel small, but Grant suggests they’re anything but.
+Those moments may feel small, but Grant suggests they’re anything but, especially in today’s world.

 The texture of a day is made of tiny choices

-Think about your last 24 hours.
-How did you greet the cashier ringing up your groceries?
+Think about what you did yesterday.
+Did you greet the cashier ringing up your groceries?
 Did you make eye contact with the stranger holding the door?
 What tone did you use when your spouse asked you the same question for the third time?
 How patient were you with the grandchild who needed one more story?
+Those little moment’s can define us, not because they’re newsworthy, but because they aren’t.

 That’s the heart of what Grant is saying.
 The fabric of daily life is woven from countless little interactions, and each one is a choice we get to make.